PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 10:45:33
+Last updated: 2024-04-06 10:46:06
-Random Quote: Sheldon, faith means believing in something you can't know for sure is realAnd right now, I am struggling with that. - Mary
+Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow